ecrucru/anticrux/README.md

 # AntiCrux

-> Artificial intelligence playing AntiChess and AntiChess960 with jQuery Mobile
+> Artificial intelligence playing AntiChess and AntiChess960 with jQuery Mobile and Node.js

 **Test it online at http://ecrucru.free.fr/?page=anticrux !**